Ugonz86/SuperGalactic-AgeCalculator/README.md

 # **Super Galactic Age Calculator**

-#### A Test Driven Development JavaScript program that take the user's age input ans returns their age in different planet years and more.
+#### A Test Driven Development JavaScript program that take the user's age input and returns their age in different planet years and more.
 #### 11/15/19

 ##### By _**Uriel Gonzalez**_